oneeve8/kobble-data/content/videonarrativehowto.md

 So let’s say we are Literature Teacher and we are creating a unit on Mark Twain.

-I’ve already created a Channel and a Track Named Mark Twain for my project so I can show you how easy it is to collect information from the internet using Kobble.
+I’valready created a Channel and a Track Named Mark Twain for my project so I can show you how easy it is to collect information from the internet using Kobble.
 We’ll show you how to create Channels in a little bit.

 First let’s find a quote by Mark Twain and drag and drop it into Kobble.